ADGEfficiency/energy-py-linear/docs/docs/validation/evs.md

-A natural response when you get access to something someone else build is to wonder - **does this work correctly?**
+A natural response when you get access to something someone else built is to wonder - **does this work correctly?**

-This section will give you confidence in the implementation of the EV implementation.
+This section will give you confidence in the implementation of the EV asset.

 ## Fully Constrained EV Charging